LuciusChen/dotfiles/.hammerspoon/README.md

 - `.` : toggle HammerSpoon's console
 - `2` : search Emoji
 - `3` : search clipboard
-- `Space` : show app not in config or blacklist
+- `Space` : show app not in `appMap` or `blacklist`, if some apps are running, but no windows - force create one
-- `delete`: lock screen
+- `delete` : lock screen

 ### Window Layout